Melio: Pay business bills by credit card

 • No subscription fee

 • Earn credit card rewards.
-This can be especially compelling when you need to increase spend to earn a large welcome bonus or to earn a big-spend bonus (for example, some credit cards offer free hotel nights or elite status with big spend)
+This can be especially compelling when you need to increase spend to earn a large welcome offer or to earn a big-spend bonus (for example, some credit cards offer free hotel nights or elite status with big spend)

 • Keep your cash for up to 45 extra days.
 With a service like Melio, you can pay your vendors immediately, but wait until your credit card statement is due to pay off your credit card bill.